-Bij Hartwig Medical Foundation in Amsterdam werkt een gedreven team onder twee hands-on bestuurders, met een labmanager, zes analisten, twee bio-informaticions, twee IT-specialisten, twee medici, een moleculair bioloog in de pathologie, een office manager en een communications advisor.
+Bij Hartwig Medical Foundation in Amsterdam werkt een gedreven team onder twee hands-on bestuurders, met een labmanager, zes analisten, twee bio-informaticians, twee IT-specialisten, twee medici, een klinisch moleculair bioloog in de pathologie, een office manager en een communications advisor.
 Zij werken samen met academische instellingen, ziekenhuizen, experts uit binnen- en buitenland en maken gebruik van de allernieuwste technologie.

 Een open sollicitatie is altijd welkom.
 Stuur je cv en motivatiebrief naar firstname.lastname@example.org met ‘open sollicitatie’ in de onderwerpregel.

 Op dit moment hebben we één vacature voor een Senior Informatician Cancer Genomics (januari 2019).

 Are you that experienced informatician/data scientist who is looking for an exciting new challenge?
 Hartwig Medical Foundation has a vacancy for an enthusiastic professional who is going to help disclosing and analyzing one of the largest cancer whole genome sequencing databases in the world.